phil0x2e/prgrs/README.md

 prgrs should work for almost any linux terminal emulator.
-Windows could work too, because terminal supports windows but I haven't tested yes, so please let me know if you have.
+Windows could work too, because terminal supports windows but I haven't tested yet, so please let me know if you have.

 Have a look at the [Documentation](https://docs.rs/prgrs)